lucia-auth/lucia/documentation/src/pages/sveltekit/start-here/quick-start.md

 ### Create users

 We'll set the provider id as `username` and the username as the identifier.
 This tells Lucia that user was created using username/password auth method and the unique identifier is the username.
 Let's also set the password and store the username.
 After creating a new user, create a new session and store the session id as a cookie.

+For the session to update in the client, we need to call [`invalidateAll()`]() or refresh the page entirely. `use:enhance` will only call `invalidateAll()` when the server returns a success response, and a redirect response is not considered as a success response.
+Since we're just using the default behavior of `use:enhance`, the action will not return a redirect, and the load function (explained below) will handle redirect after sign up.

 ```ts
 // +page.server.ts